Our Members

 Our Full Members

-Our Full Members are Black women and allies who participate in collective giving to support Black-led organizations across the greater Houston region by committing $1,000 annually to the Collective.
+Our Full Members are Black women and allies who participate in collective giving to support Black-led organizations across the greater Houston region by giving $1,000 annually to the Collective.

 Below are our Full Members for the 2025–2026 grants cycle.